FloWsnr/Learn-RL/README.md

 # Learn-RL
-Implementation of some RL algorithms from scratch
+Implementation of some RL algorithms from scratch.
+Not optimized for performance, just for educational purposes.

 ## Installation